johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-02.md

 pieces of paper or something else.
 The same mechanism can be extended to also be used to communicate the initial SIG(0) public key from the child to the parent.

-It should also be noted that the bootstrap problem is essentially identical to the "automatic DNSSEC Bootstrap via CDS" service that multiple TLD registries provide today.
-Hence, to bootstrap the public SIG(0) key for child zone it is possible for the parent to scan the child zone for the KEY RRset.
-To make spoofed responses more difficult it is possible to also add a requirement to use a more stable transport, like TCP (or in the future DOT, DOH or DOQ once those become more generally available for DNS queries to authoritative servers).
-If the received KEY RRset is consistent from multiple vantage points and multiple times then it is considered authentic and stored by the parent's UPDATE Receiver as a trusted SIG(0) key for the child.

 Should a "registry" parent want to support this mechanism (as a service to its unsigned children) then the most likely model is that